developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/about/index.md

 * Added `enum` and reader parameters to support DPM illumination, providing illumination for DPM barcode reading:
  * New ScannerConfig `DpmIlluminationControl` `enum` allows selection of the DPM illumination options: **CYCLE, DIRECT, INDIRECT**
  * New reader parameter `dpmIlluminationControl` in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` controls DPM illumination

+### Deprecations

+**Support for Unique Device Identification (UDI) barcodes is deprecated**.
+GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the Barcode API, and will be discontinued with Android 10 Q.

 -----